SoheebAmin/State_Sorting_Algorithm/Readme.md

-# Some Practice in Data Structures and Algorithms, as well as inputs and validation for Java
+# Some Practice in Data Structures and Algorithms + Input Validation for Java

 This program was originally a project for a data structures and algorithms course.
 It has been modified to be a standalone repository.